louwrentius/fio-plot/README.md

 I've made this tool on Mac OS, using brew.
 I have yet to test this on (a headless) Linux.
 Also, the code may leave a lot to be desired, I'm aware of that.

+### Benchmark data

+I consider the benchmarks on the HP Proliant Gen8 with the P420i RAID controller not representative of the performance of the SSDs.
+The only think this data show is the relative performance of the SSDs and how they perform using this particular hardware.

+The benchmarks with the HP Microsoerver Gen8 and Gen10 are mostly limited by the SATA300 interface (normally used to connect CDROM drives) so you will not see maximum possible IOPs.
+I do believe the difference between QD=1,2,4 and 8 can be informative even under this condition.

 [2d]: https://raw.githubusercontent.com/louwrentius/fio-plot/master/images/HPMICROSERVERG8/SATA300/SAMSUNG680PRO/randread_iodepth_2019-08-25-21%3A58%3A58_1_iops_latency.png